Skip Nav Skip to Search

 In 2010, Director Bird served as chair for the National Association of State Aviation Officials (NASAO), the first Oklahoman to hold that post in the 79-year history of the association, and formerly served as regional director for NASAO's Southwest Region.
 He served on Gov. Mary Fallin’s Aerospace Transition Working Group, and is an active member of the Governor’s Council for Workforce and Economic Development and the University of Oklahoma's aviation advisory board.

-Director Bird was appointed to the Finance Working Group that has been given the task of creating a development strategy for Oklahoma City’s Will Rogers World Airport, and was recently selected to serve on the U.S. Control Tower Association Policy Board.
+Director Bird was appointed to the Finance Working Group that has been given the task of creating a development strategy for Oklahoma City’s Will Rogers World Airport, and was recently selected to serve on the U.S. Contract Tower Association Policy Board.
 In addition to those roles, he also serves as co-chair of NASAO's Legislative Committee and is a member of NASAO's ASSET Committee.

 Bird earned his juris doctorate and bachelor’s degree from The University of Tulsa.